Why Marketing Data Discrepancies Slow Reporting Teams Down

 Getting Started

 The first step is understanding your current state.
-Run a discrepancy analysis across all your platforms for the last 30 days.
-You’ll likely be surprised by what you find.
+Run a discrepancy analysis across the sources you already use, then review which differences are expected and which need investigation.